 The Retail Price Index (RPI) was created to be a compensation index to measure the cost of living for workers during First World War.
 Over the years economic historians have extended it back to the thirteenth century.

-The Consumer Price Index (RPI) was first calculated for the UK in 1996 to create a measure of inflation that used the methodologies that are consistent with the other countries.
+The Consumer Price Index (CPI) was first calculated for the UK in 1996 to create a measure of inflation that used the methodologies that are consistent with the other countries.

 The RPI is used here to have a long-term consistent series.

 Samuel Williamson, "The Difference between Retail Price Index and the Consumer Price Index" MeasuringWorth,